dikortis/LetsTalkETC/Episodes/Episode_13.md

-decentralized mining sounded incredibly clever for me and of course also the fact that the sadly was limited was something that really caught my my attention and remember it was quite an adventure because I try to find somewhere to buy bitcoin with my credit
+decentralized mining sounded incredibly clever for me and of course also the fact that the sadly was limited was something that really caught my attention and remember it was quite an adventure because I try to find somewhere to buy bitcoin with my credit